axoflow/axosyslog-core-docs/content/docs/_index.md

 The Axoflow and AxoSyslog trademarks and logos are trademarks of Axoflow Inc.

 This documentation is maintained by Axoflow.
 We are planning to update it to release 4.0.

+## Acknowledgements

+We would like to express our gratitude to everyone involved with the project, including the syslog-ng developers, advocates, and documentation maintainers who worked at BalaBit or are still working at One Identity, or who helped the project as external contributors, users, or as part of the community.